How do I connect Oracle to DB2?

 "dbuser" IDENTIFIED BY "dbpassword" using 'db2con';

-Replace dbuser and dbpassword with a valid username and password for the target DB2 database.
+Replace dbuser and dbpassword with a valid user name and password for the target DB2 database.